Lucca Allen: Endurance racing

 In 2022, Allen made his first foray into endurance racing.
 Having originally been scheduled to drive for AF2 Motorsport in the Michelin Le Mans Cup, Allen ended up competing in the Ultimate Cup Series for Graff Racing, racing in the Prototype Challenge.
 The Irishman won the championship in convincing fashion, having won five out of six races.
 Allen would eventually return to the Le Mans Cup in 2023, driving alongside James Sweetnam for Graff.

+Other ventures

+Allen hails from a family of Irish chefs.
+He is the son of celebrity chef Rachel Allen, known for her appearances on RTÉ; his grandmother is the food writer Darina Allen, who operates the Ballymaloe Cookery School; and his great-grandmother was Michelin star-winning head chef Myrtle Allen.
+Allen worked in the family farm shop while growing up, and in 2024 he began working in the farm shop at Jeremy Clarkson's Diddly Squat Farm to raise money to support his motorsport career.
+Allen subsequently featured in series 3 and 5 of Clarkson's Farm, cooking in the kitchen at the farm and showing Clarkson how to prepare nettle soup from stinging nettles grown on site.